ba361006/Coursera/Week_2/README.md

 </div>

 ## Construct n x n subimages
 In this stage, we are going to cut the image into several blocks, and each one of these blocks has n x n pixels.
-You can chose what's the value of N, but basically jpeg uses 8 x 8 block.
+You can chose what's the value of N, but basically JPEG uses 8 x 8 block.
 It's easy for a greyscale image because you only have one channel, but for colour image, which has 3 channels of RGB, we just do the same thing to each of them.

-But normally, there are a lot of coorelation between the channels, so jpeg, instead of calling RGB, goes to another dimention called Y, Cb, CR.
-It is an easy transform, and you can easily get information on the internet but here we just focus on jpeg.
-Now we've got an image in Y, Cb, CR domain, and the next step will be doing a Forward transform called Discrete Cosine Transform(DCT).
+But normally, there are a lot of coorelation between the channels, so JPEG, instead of calling RGB, goes to another dimention called Y, Cb, CR.
+It is an easy transform, and you can easily get information on the internet but here we just focus on JPEG.
+Now we've got an image in Y, Cb, Cr domain, and the next step will be doing a Forward transform called Discrete Cosine Transform(DCT).

 <br>